UNIFORM GROUP sells all compulsory items of our Dio school uniform and is independent from Waikato Diocesan School.

 The Summer Shirt

 The shirt is to be worn out over the summer skirt.
 The collar is designed to sit over the top of the blazer lapel; the top two buttons are to be left undone.
 If wearing a jersey, the bottom of the shirt must not be visible.
 Shirts must be kept freshly laundered and neatly ironed.

 The wider part of the tie should be longer than the thinner section of the tie.
-When tied correctly, the bottom part of the tie falls to the bottom two buttons of the school shirt.
+When tied correctly, the tie's bottom part falls to the school shirt's bottom two buttons.

 The School Jersey